TeamNewPipe/NewPipe/README.md

 * SoundCloud ([website](https://soundcloud.com/)) ([wiki](https://en.wikipedia.org/wiki/SoundCloud))
 * media.ccc.de ([website](https://media.ccc.de/)) ([wiki](https://en.wikipedia.org/wiki/Chaos_Computer_Club))

-As you can see, NewPipe supports multiple video and audio services.
-Though it started off with YouTube, other people have added more services over the years, making NewPipe more and more versatile!
+NewPipe started with the YouTube service and has grown to a versatile multi-service application.

-Partially due to circumstance, and partially due to its popularity, YouTube is the best supported out of these services.
-If you use or are familiar with any of these other services, please help us improve support for them!
+Compared to the other services, YouTube is the most supported service due to its popularity.
+If you are familiar with any of the other services, please help us improve them!
 We're looking for maintainers for SoundCloud and PeerTube.

 If you intend to add a new service, please get in touch with us first!
 Our [docs](https://teamnewpipe.github.io/documentation/) provide more information on how a new service can be added to the app and to the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).

 ## Description

-NewPipe works by fetching the required data from the official API (e.g. PeerTube) of the service you're using.
+NewPipe fetches the required data from the official API (e.g. PeerTube) of the service you're using.
 If the official API is restricted (e.g. YouTube) for our purposes, or is proprietary, the app parses the website or uses an internal API instead.
 This means that you don't need an account on any service to use NewPipe.

-Also, since they are free and open source software, neither the app nor the Extractor use any proprietary libraries or frameworks, such as Google Play Services.
+Since NewPipe and Extractor are free and open-source software, they do not use any proprietary libraries or frameworks, such as Google Play Services.
 This means you can use NewPipe on devices or custom ROMs that do not have Google apps installed.

 ### Features